OCA/manufacture/mrp_workorder_subcontracting/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Standard subcontracting flows in Odoo are typically managed at manufacturing order level.
-This module extends Manufacturing features by introducing subcontracting at work order level.
+Standard subcontracting flows in Odoo are managed at manufacturing order level.
+This module adds subcontracting management at workorder level, so only selected operations of a manufacturing order can be outsourced.

-It allows to:

-- Define which routing operations can be subcontracted
-- Assign one or multiple work orders to one or more subcontractors
-- Manage the logistics flow of sending materials to subcontractors and receiving processed products
-- Automatically complete work orders upon receipt of subcontracted goods
+It extends routing operations, workorders, purchase orders and stock transfers to provide:

+- subcontracting flags, allowed subcontractors and service products on routing operations, automatically copied to generated work orders;
+- a workorder wizard to create subcontracting documents for the selected remaining quantity;
+- a standard purchase flow that creates RFQs or reuses a draft purchase order, then generates the outgoing and incoming subcontracting transfers;
+- a bidding flow where several subcontractors receive competing RFQs and the confirmed purchase order becomes the winning bid;
-- Handle urgent scenarios with direct shipment to subcontractors without requiring a purchase order
+- urgent subcontracting flows that create direct outgoing transfers without requiring a purchase order first;
+- subcontractor-stock flows for cases where the processed goods are already available from the subcontractor side;
+- traceability between manufacturing orders, work orders, purchase order lines and stock moves;
+- automatic work order completion when the expected subcontracting receipt is completed.

 ..
 IMPORTANT::
    This is an alpha version, the data model and design can change at any time without warning.